 He caught two on Sunday, the first a 44-yard Hail Mary that turned an embarrassing first half for the offense into a 14-9 halftime lead.
 He finished with eight catches for a career-high 121 yards.
 He is the second Vikings tight end to produce three 100-yard receiving games in his career.
 Joe Senser produced four.

-You can find Jim Souhan’s podcasts at Talknorth.com
+Jim Souhan’s podcasts can be found at TalkNorth.com